 Dealing with Being Angry While Sober

-Finding ways to manage anger throughout your recovery is paramount for long term sobriety.
+Finding ways to manage anger throughout your recovery is paramount for long-term sobriety.
 It’s impossible to show a one-way route to deal with anger, being this a highly personal emotion.
 Here are some tactics to deal with anger as a recovering alcoholic:

 - Mindfulness meditation helps people disassociate themselves from their feelings of anger

-- Regular exercise can be useful in releasing frustrations
+- Regular exercise can help release frustrations

 - Anger management classes might be beneficial

 - Assertiveness training can help people understand their tantrums